Patrick-Cole/pygmi/README.md

-##Notice at 22 September 2014
+##Notice at 24 October 2014
-PyGMI release 2.2.2 is now out!
-It contains numerous bugfixes including some relating to the multiprocessing modifications to the potential field calculations.
-Please make sure you are using this version.
+I will be releasing PyGMI 2.2.3 soon.
+In the meantime I must warn people using the latest Git repository version that I have started to use numba 0.15.1.
+I am versy impressed with the results and I think that I will be using this in future as opposed to cython.

 #PyGMI Readme